CumulusNetworks/cumulus-cl-license-puppet/README.md

 **cl_license Parameters**

-   `src`: this is the url to the license file location.
-It can be a local path like `/root/new.lic` or a http or https URL
+   `src`: This is the URL to the license file location.
+It can be a local path like `/root/new.lic` or a http or https URL.

-   `force`: installs the license even though one exists on the switch.
+   `force`: Installs the license even though one exists on the switch.

 ## Limitations

 This module only works on Cumulus Linux.

 This module does not overwrite an expired license.
 Use the `force` keyword to perform a license renewal.

-Checking expiration will be available in a later release.
+Checking when the license expires will be available in a later release.

 `puppet resource cumulus_license` doesn't work.
-To be implemented in a later version
+This feature will be implemented in a later version.

 ## Development